-3. Changing the definition of a 'medical device': The European Parliament's proposals to change the European Commission's definition of medical devices to bring products with unspecified 'indirect' medical purposes into the scope of the Regulation is not helpful and could create more, rather than less divergence from globally agreed definitions.
-When it comes to software, for instance, the new, broad definition would unjustifiably qualify a number of non-invasive, non-medical products such mHealth apps as medical devices when they are simply providing lifestyle and wellbeing advice.
+4. Changing the definition of a 'medical device': the Parliament's proposals to change the Commission's definition of medical devices to bring products with unspecified 'indirect' medical purposes into the scope of the regulation is not helpful and could create more, rather than less divergence from globally agreed definitions.
+When it comes to software, for instance, the new definition would unjustifiably qualify as medical devices a number of non-invasive, non-medical products such mHealth applications that simply provide lifestyle and well-being advice.
 More generally, the very vagueness of the term 'indirect' runs the risk of triggering many new disputes about how to regulate borderline products.
-Many such disputes have taken place in the context of today's Directive and the new Regulation should aim to correct, rather than exacerbate, this situation.
+Many such disputes have taken place in the context of today's directive and the new regulation should aim to correct, rather than exacerbate, this situation.

-4. Classification of medical devices
+5. Classification of medical devices

-- Nanomaterials: AmCham EU does not support the proposed up-classification of products containing or consisting of nanomaterials in class III.
-This would unduly lead to the up-classification of many medical devices such as all devices containing radio-opaque markers, independently of the fact that the nanomaterials are intended to be released in the human body.
-The up-classification should be limited to products that are intended to release nanomaterials in the human body. - Ingested products: The Commission proposal for the systematic classification of devices composed of substances or combination of substances as high risk (class III) is a concern of overregulation.
-Devices that are composed of substances or combination of substances primarily intended to be ingested, inhaled or administered rectally or vaginally and that are absorbed by and dispersed in the human body in order to achieve their intended purpose should be in class IIa if they are intended for transient or short-term use, and In class IIb if they are intended for long-term use (Rule 21 in Annex VII). - Devices coming into contact with the spinal column: The European Commission's proposal to up-classify spinal disc replacements and all devices coming into contact with the spinal column is a concern.
-Spinal disc replacements are designed to restore or maintain a spinal segment function, similar to a hip, knee or shoulder replacements intended to provide a long-term functional articulation.
-They have a similar risk profile to joint replacement and therefore can be up- classified within Class III like the other joint replacements.
-However, this is not true for all devices entering into contact with the spinal column, which are used to fix and stabilize spine elements and should remain classified as Class IIb.
+- Nanomaterials: AmCham EU does not support the proposed up-classification of products containing or consisting of nanomaterials in Class III, as this would unduly lead to the up-classification of many medical devices, such as all devices containing radio-opaque markers and almost 75% of all dental medical devices (such as tooth filling materials, dental crowns, bridges, impression taking materials) independently of the fact that the nanomaterials are intended to be released in the human body.
+The up-classification should be limited to products that are intended to release nanomaterials in the human body.
+The Parliament has acknowledged this point and has adjusted the classification criteria in its amendment 304.
+In its communication on the Parliament report in 2014, the Commission confirmed that it agrees with this proposed amendment. - Ingested products: the Commission proposal for the systematic classification of devices composed of substances or combination of substances as high risk (Class III) is a matter of overregulation.
+Devices that are composed of substances or combination of substances primarily intended to be ingested, inhaled or administered rectally or vaginally and that are absorbed by and dispersed in the human body in order to achieve their intended purpose should be in Class IIa if they are intended for transient or short-term use, and in Class IIb if they are intended for long-term use (Rule 21 in Annex VII). - Devices coming into contact with the spinal column: the Commission's proposal to upclassify spinal disc replacements and all devices coming into contact with the spinal column is a concern.
+Spinal disc replacements are designed to restore or maintain a spinal segment function, similar to hip, knee or shoulder replacements intended to provide a long-term functional articulation.
+They have a similar risk profile to joint replacement and therefore can be up-classified within Class III like the other joint replacements.
+However, this is not true for all devices entering into contact with the spinal column, which are used to fix and stabilise spine elements and should remain classified as Class IIb.
+We welcome the proposal from the Council to exclude from this up-classification some devices for which the risk profile is significantly lower than spinal disc replacement, like instruments or screws.
+However, we are concerned that this list would not be exhaustive and would still up-classify some lower risk products.